EdgarDorausch/EasyGitlabSetup/README.md

 # Easy Gitlab Setup
 This project provides a simple way to install gitlab + gitlab-ci/cd via docker images.
+Therefore a docker-compuse cluster will be created automatically containing containers with the `gitlab-ce` and the `gitlab-runner` image.
+All local data will be stored in volumes mapped to `./gitlab` and `./gitlab-runner` on the host machine.
 Follow the Setup section to get started.

 ## Setup